 Eastern heath snails are native to eastern, central, and southern Europe and are found in North America in only a few locations.
 They have a medium shell around the size of a dime, spiralized with 5-6 whorls, and a dull, opaque white shell with a single large dark band above the periphery and up to six paler bands below.
-Eastern heath snails are hermaphroditic and can reproduce by selfing, laying eggs in the soil at a depth of 2cm.
+Eastern heath snails are hermaphroditic and reproduce through self-fertilization they lay eggs in the soil at a depth of 2cm.
 Their development is variable, with some individuals developing quickly within a year, while others may live for 3-4 years or longer.